ottey1969/VisitorIntelsite/replit.md

 - **Public URLs**: `/public/conversation/{id}` format for each AI discussion

 ## Recent Changes
+- **July 05, 2025**: REAL-TIME PROGRESSIVE MESSAGING SYSTEM COMPLETE - Messages now generate individually with 1-minute intervals
+  - ✅ **Progressive Message Generation**: Messages are now created one by one in real-time, not saved all at once
+  - ✅ **Precise 1-Minute Timing**: Each message is generated exactly 1 minute after the previous one
+  - ✅ **Local Timezone Display**: All timestamps automatically convert to user's local time
+  - ✅ **Real-time Database Updates**: Messages are saved to database as they're generated for authentic timing
+  - ✅ **Background Thread System**: RealtimeConversationManager handles progressive generation with 30-second monitoring
+  - ✅ **16-Message Conversations**: Complete conversations unfold over 16 minutes (16 messages × 1 minute each)
+  - ✅ **Enhanced User Experience**: Users see natural conversation flow as messages appear in real-time
 - **July 05, 2025**: EXTERNAL AI INTEGRATION COMPLETE - Full code collaboration system deployed
   - ✅ **External AI API System**: Created comprehensive API for external AI to read, write, and modify project files
   - ✅ **Web Interface**: Built /external-ai route with interactive code editor and project browser